AlexanderSouthan/pyExperimentalDesign/README.md

 Class for the analysis of data obtained from a design of experiments approach.
 It does aim to re-invent the relevant, individual methods already implemented in SciPy, statsmodels, scikit-learn etc., but rather to provide an easy to use module that does some data preprocessing and is a collection of the most useful methods from the external packages.

 ## Installation
-Download and run the following command from the repository folder might work, I have not tested it, yet.
+Download and run the following command from the repository folder works:
 ```
 pip install -e .
 ```